Priest or Pastoral Stoles: Trim Options

 - Finishing trim: galloon trim, braid, fringe, tassels (I use 12), and other trims suitable for Church vestments

 Checking things over to make a white stole, there was no problem with the white base fabric and fabric for orphrey trim.
-The fabrics are from bottom to top: silk shantung, unbleached muslin for underlining the silk, cotton canvas, and a lining fabric.
-Usually, the lining fabric is a little more bold that this, but since this is for someone I have not met, the best option is to play things safe.
+The fabrics are from bottom to top: silk shantung, unbleached muslin for underlining the silk, cotton canvas, and lining fabric.
+Usually, the lining fabric is a little bolder than this, but since this is for someone I have not met, the best option is to play things safe.

 The work got started, and everything was going very well.